 When it comes to starting up your own business, it can be very scary and challenging.
 Below are some links and resources about starting your own business.

 - Take Your Business Global

-In order to become financially independent you must earn money.
+In order to become financially independent, you must earn money.
 Finding a job is key to financial independence.
-One of the first steps to getting a job is learning how to write your resume along with mastering those tricky interviews.
+One of the first steps to finding a job is learning how to write your resume along with mastering interviews.

 You did it!
-All of your hard work has led you to this point in your life--graduation!
+All of your hard work has led you to graduation.
 To make sure you have everything ready to walk across the stage and receive your diploma, check out the resource below for a graduation checklist.
 Also, you may follow the link to the UT Tyler graduation Web page for updated information about deadlines and regalia.